victorst79/DWEC/README.md

 - 6- Create a function to calculate powers in a recursive way.

 - 7- Create a function that calculates the factorial of a given number.
 To check this, design a website that shows the factorial for the values from 1 to 10.

+## Worksheet#2

+## Worksheet#2.1

+- Write examples with Arrays to solve the next problems using only Array methods (like iterators, etc...):

+    - a) find largest number

+    - b) find longest string

+    - c) find even numbers

+    - d) find odd numbers

+    - e) find words that contain 'is'

+    - f) assert all numbers are divisible by three

+    - g)  zip two arrays together

+    - h) sort joined array from smallest to largest

+    - i) remove the first word in the array

+    - j) place a new word at the start of the array

+    - k) replace some elements

+    - l) Over an array with names, find all entries whose firstname starts with 'J',  create projection combined of only the initials of the name and then sort alphabetically